-Many of us consider the start of a new year as the start of the new-and-improved versions of ourselves.
-While this can be motivating and encouraging, it can also sometimes involve unrealistic and unhealthy attempts at weight loss.
+Many of us consider the new year the start of a new-and-improved version of ourselves.
+While this can be motivating, it can also involve unrealistic or harmful attempts at weight loss.
 But wellbeing is much more than weight, so these healthy New Year's resolutions can help you start the year right.

 Video of the Day